sensorlab/logatec-portal/cr-etel-tutorial.md

 For simple experiments that only access the LOG-a-TEC testbed nodes from a Python script, running the script directly without OMF can be simpler.

-To run our `01-hello.py` script directly, enter the following on the command line (if you reserved a cluster different from the `lgt-industrial` (LOG-a-TEC industrial zone), change the value of the `CLUSTER_UID` variable):
+To run our `01-hello.py` script directly, enter the following on the command line (if you reserved a cluster other than `lgt-industrial` (LOG-a-TEC industrial zone), change the value of the `CLUSTER_UID` variable):

     CLUSTER_UID=lgt-industrial python 01-hello.py